anttiromppanen/tw-helper/README.md

 ## Contributing

-All contributions are welcome, please read [how to contribute](CONTRIBUTING.md) fist.
+All contributions are welcome, please read [how to contribute](CONTRIBUTING.md) first.